luke0han/midnight-catch/README.md

 - The text for the webiste was written by me.

 ### Media
-- The photos and videos used in this site were obtained from [Pexels](pexels.com) and [Pixabay](pixabay.com).
+- The photos and videos used in this site were obtained from [Pexels](pexels.com) and [Pixabay](pixabay.com) to portay a band.
 - The music for this site was taken from [Bensound](https://www.bensound.com/royalty-free-music).
+The music was used for the audio and placed over the band video.
 - I created the logo for this website.
+I also created the band name and all text on the site.

 ### Acknowledgements

-- I received inspiration for this project from the tutors at [Code Institute](codeinstitute.com), and my mentor Dick Vlaanderen for some Javascript tips.# midnight-catch
+- I received inspiration for this project from the tutors at [Code Institute](codeinstitute.com), and my mentor Dick Vlaanderen for some Javascript tips.
-# midnight-catch